Transition from Ming to Qing: Surrender of Taiwan (1683)

 Zheng Chenggong (Koxinga) had died in 1662.
 His descendants resisted Qing rule until 1683, when the Kangxi Emperor dispatched Shi Lang with a fleet of 300 ships to take the Ming loyalist Kingdom of Tungning in Taiwan in 1683 from the Zheng family.
-The Tungning kingdom was coming under severe pressure in 1681-1682 from lack of food due to drought and overpopulation with limited food production as people were starving.
-There was factional rivalry within the Kingdom of Tungning between Feng Xifan who supported Zheng Kuan against Liu Guoxuan and Zheng Keshuang, so even though Taiwan could have easily withstood a Qing assault if Liu withdrew the navy back to the main island of Taiwan, Liu Guoxuan decided to gamble the entire navy in a battle at Penghu in 1683 instead against Shi Lang, so that if he won he would take over the affairs of the Tungning kingdom and if he lost the battle, he would be the one to surrender the Tunging kingdom to get favorable terms from the Qing.
 Zheng Chenggong's grandson Zheng Keshuang surrendered Taiwan to the Kangxi Emperor after the Battle of Penghu.
 Having lost this battle, Zheng Keshuang surrendered and was rewarded by the Kangxi Emperor with the title "Duke of Haicheng" (海澄公).
 He and his soldiers were inducted into the Eight Banners.
 His rattan shield troops (藤牌营 tengpaiying) served against Russian Cossacks at Albazin.

 The Qing sent most of the 17 Ming princes still living on Taiwan back to mainland China where they spent the rest of their lives.
 The Prince of Ningjing and his five concubines committed suicide rather than submit to capture.
 Their palace was used as Shi Lang's headquarters in 1683 but he memorialized the emperor to convert it into a Mazu temple as a propaganda measure in quieting remaining resistance on Taiwan.
 The emperor approved its dedication as the Grand Matsu Temple the next year and, honoring the goddess Mazu for her supposed assistance during the Qing expansion, promoted her to "Empress of Heaven" (Tianhou) from her previous status as a heavenly consort (tianfei).